 Check off the things that are in good shape and make detailed notes of the things that need fixing.
 You can then send your report to the property owner so they have a clear understanding of the repair work that needs to happen.

-Making sure you’re conducting thorough and consistent inspections on all your properties can be tricky.
+A good inspection process is consistent, thorough, and fair.
 But there are tools that can help you keep it all organized.

 If you don’t feel like printing off multiple inspection sheets, consider an app like HappyCo (a Buildium partner), which allows you to complete inspections with your phone or tablet using their templates or your own checklist.